roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/more-gotchas/article.md

 - Our work had ~15 sec IE11 page w/lots SVG icons & svg4everybody; used ur ajax er'thang-brought down to ~2 (for uncached first hit!)
 - so, it works if you can Ajax SUPER fast so no flash-of-no-svg and/or you're page is already throwing up a spinner while preloading a bunch of SPA views anyhow, otherwise, consider just dumping the inline SVG defs (but loosing the cachability win)

-## Gotcha Eight: Designing Non-Scaling Stroke From the Trenches
+## Gotcha Eight: Designing Non-Scaling Stroke Icons

 In cases where you want to have various sizes of the same icon, you may want to lock down the stroke sizes of those icons…